E-ssential/CS-97/README.md

 - For the chat system, we uses SocketIO to help manage the different rooms and send real time messages between the users.

-(EDIT THIS AFTER NEW IMPLEMENTATION)
-- For the listing, we store everything in a local json file.
+- For the listing page, we store the information inside a mongooseDB database.
+The form makes a post request to server which then stores the item after checking.

 ## Setup